cybersokari/allure-report-deployer/README.md

 ---

 #### Q7: Can I merge results from multiple directories?
 - **A**: Not directly.
-You will need to merge allure-results directories manually before running the container.
+You will need to merge allure-results directories manually before generating a report.

 ---